Skip to main content

 5 mentions Positive Neutral Negative

-• “Chess Valley is unique enough to be an aspiring franchise, but it would have served it better if it had divided the game into 10-level chapter segments and introduced a different mechanic with each chapter.”
+• “Chess Valley is unique enough to be an aspiring franchise, but it would have served better if the game were divided into 10 level chapter segments, introducing a different mechanic with each chapter.”

 • “One of the biggest gripes for me is the sound mechanic of your moving king.”

-• “Chess Valley is unique enough to be an aspiring franchise, but it would have served it better if it had divided the game into 10 level chapter segments and introduced a different mechanic with each chapter.”
+• “Chess Valley is unique enough to be an aspiring franchise, but it would have served it better if the game were divided into 10 level chapter segments and introduced a different mechanic with each chapter.”

 • music